 Since much of the frypot in this commercial fryer is clear, the open-pot fryer is perfect for fryer baskets.
-For best results on any fryer you use them with, shake those baskets over a sheet pan next to the fryer to remove lose crumbs prior to bringing food into the cooking area.
+For best results on any fryer you use them with, shake those baskets after you load them over a sheet pan next to the fryer to remove lose crumbs prior to bringing food into the cooking area.
 This keeps unwanted sediment out of the oil and reduces the amount of ice that gets into the fryer, preserving the quality of your food and the life of your oil.
-During cooking, heavier sediment will settle into the deep “cold zone” - the area below the heating elements, near the filtration drain.
+During cooking, heavier sediment will settle into the deep “cold zone,” the area below the heating elements near the filtration drain.
 That area of the vat should be cleaned regularly using a heat-resistant brush designed for that purpose.

 Such sediment zones optimize the fry cycle by allowing particles from the food to precipitate away from the cooking area.
-It accumulates in that cooler, less turbulent part of the frypot, where it won't carbonize and ruin the flavor of your foods.
+Those accumulate in that cooler, less turbulent part of the frypot, where they won't carbonize and ruin the flavors of your foods.
 Another benefit of sediment zones is extended oil longevity, since the sediment isn't burning and compromising the quality of the oil.

-Cons:Open pot fryers can have slower heat recovery and the frypot drain can become clogged if it's not cleaned regularly or when frying high-sediment foods.
-These will need to be cleaned more frequently than other types.
+Cons:Open pot fryers can have slower heat recovery and the frypot drain can become clogged if it's not cleaned regularly.

 The Tube-Style Fryer

-How they work:They have tubular elements in the frypot that flames and heat pass through, heating the oil that surrounds them.
+How they work:They have tubular elements in the frypot that flames and heat pass through, heating the surrounding oil.
 Large sediment collection zones below those burners give them the ability to handle high-sediment foods.
-However, cleaning out from under those can be akin to washing your windows with the blinds down; it's not that easy to do a good job in the narrow openings.
+However, cleaning out from under those can be like washing windows with the blinds down; it's not that easy to do a good job in the narrow openings.
 Because of that, the manufacturers recommend the vat be boiled out after each cleaning, to ensure everything has been cleared.
-If sediment is allowed to build up, it will begin to burn, which ruins the flavor of your foods and shortens the life of your cooking oil.
-Additionally, that build-up can force the burners to work harder, which might mean they burn out faster.
+If sediment is allowed to build up, it will begin to burn, which ruins the flavors of your foods and shortens the life of your cooking oil.
+Additionally, that build-up can force the burners to work harder, which can cause them to burn out faster.

 You won’t find an electric unit in this design, as these are only offered with gas heat.

-Cons:Those cleanings aren't just more infrequent; they're also more difficult, thanks to the in-vat burner tubes.
-Heat difussers - little spinning flaps that help spread out the heat - in the burners also wear out and need to be replaced regularly.
+Cons:Cleaning is more difficult, thanks to the in-vat burner tubes.
+Heat diffusers - little spinning flaps that help spread out the heat - in the burners may also wear out and need to be replaced.

 The Flat-Bottom Fryer

 How they work:As you might guess, the bottom of the frypot is flat.
 When wet-battered items are placed in the oil, they first sink to the bottom, then rise to the surface as they cook.
-You might also see this type referred to as a funnel cake fryer, thanks to its proliferation in that field.
+You might also see this type referred to as a funnel cake fryer or a doughnut fryer, thanks to its proliferation into midways and other places concessions are proffered.
 It's also great for chips, because they float and don't need a deep cooking area.
 Rather than fry baskets, most users scoop food out of this type with a wire mesh skimmer.

-Flat bottom fryers have no sediment collection or cold zone, which means sediment remains in the heat of the frypot.
-With the wrong foods, that can lead to a burnt flavor in the foods you cook and rapid oil decomposition caused by contaminant compounds in the oil.
+Flat bottom fryers have no sediment collection or cold zones, which means sediment remains in the heat of the frypot.
+With the wrong foods, that can lead to a burnt flavor and rapid oil decomposition caused by contaminant compounds in the oil.
 Because of that, this type is not good for foods like cornmeal- or flour-breaded fish and seafood.

 There are both gas and electric models available in this category.